Alex-Genovese/floatversion/README.md

   -M | --max          outputs the highest/latest value in list, only, with '-r' shows lowest/earliest -g | --gt           A > B, returns true/false -g "A B" (.nums or sem ver, for -lt use B A) -v | --verbose      for problem output, show algorithm sequences (full version only)
+       --sort-v        use system sort -V if available (& if jq methods are causing problems) --no-svb       no falling back to 'jq' if 'sort -V' is unavailable, show error instead

   Without options, produces a single sorted string of all unique items found Filters output as string, column or max.
 Post-output grep requires columns.
-  All cases, returns false if none
+  Tests show 'jq' sort methods as more reliable than 'sort -V' esp. with alpha suffixes All cases, returns false if none
 ```